 - Free from felony convictions.

-- All sciences and Medical Terminology (OFT117) must have been completed within the past five years.
+- All sciences and Medical Terminology (BOTM117W) must have been completed within the past five years.

 Students who are accepted into the Medical Assistant program will:

-1. Submit a completed health record, including proof of required immunizations.
+1. Submit a completed health record within the past year, including proof of required immunizations.

-7. Provide an approved criminal background check through the college-approved vendor; the criminal background check must be initiated no earlier than October 1 of the senior year and students must successfully complete a drug screening.
+5. Provide an approved criminal background check through the college-approved vendor, which must be initiated no earlier than October 1 of the senior year, and students must successfully complete a drug screening.

 *The above criteria (1-3) must be completed prior to the first day of class of the second year or prior to registering for phlebotomy.

 The college must ensure that clients, patients or medical information are not placed in jeopardy by students during learning experiences.
 Therefore, students in office or clinical experiences must demonstrate sufficient professionalism and emotional stability to withstand the stresses, uncertainties and changing circumstances that characterize client/patient/medical information responsibilities or be removed from placement.
 Furthermore, the student is expected to have the professionalism and emotional stability required to exercise sound judgment, accept direction and guidance from a supervisor or faculty member, and establish rapport and maintain sensitive interpersonal relationships with employers, clients/patients and their families.

 Students must also be aware that site placement will require criminal background checks, proof of insurances, general health statements from personal providers, as well as additional titers or vaccinations beyond what the college requires.